garywlx/idefix/README.md

 ## Run

+Before you can run this application you need to add the credentials (username and password) to the `fxcm.conf` file.

 You need at least a configuration file `idefix.conf` in the directory where you run it, or specify the location by using -c option.

 ```bash